luminae7/Web_Based_Search_Engine/README.md

 5. Then build the program by:
 > javac -cp combined.jar WEB-INF/classes/project/*.java

-7. Then start it by:
+6. Then start it by:
 > $CATALINA_HOME/bin/startup.sh

-8. Open in your browser: ***http://localhost:8080/Search/Search.html*** to test the program
+7. Open in your browser: ***http://localhost:8080/Search/Search.html*** to test the program

-9.Shut it down by:
+8. Shut it down by:
 > $CATALINA_HOME/bin/shutdown.sh

 The inputs link and number of pages to fetch are optional.
 The initial values of the inputs are **https://www.cse.ust.hk/~kwtleung/COMP4321/testpage.htm** and **300** (if you enter nothing in the Input Number of Pages to Fetch).